Evryway/evryway.github.io/apps/evrywayscanner/index.md

 You should be able to load the file into Unity, Blender, etc - anything that supports Collada.
 For now, upload to Sketchfab doesn't work (either of the raw file or in app) - it's on the list.

+##### (EXPERIMENTAL) Sketchfab

+Hit the Sketchfab button to export to Sketchfab.
+You'll be kicked to a browser to do Oauth2 authorization.
+When you grant access, select the Evryway Scanner app to handle the result, and your model should be uploaded.

 ## Features that ain't present or working yet: